tayruxin/tp/docs/UserGuide.md

 -   [edit its details](#3-editing-company-details),
 -   [delete it](#4-deleting-a-company).

-Before we embark on this tour remember to download LinkMeIn and have your computer set up correctly.
+Before we embark on this tour, remember to download LinkMeIn and have your computer set up correctly.
 If you have not done so, do check out the [Quick Start Guide](#quick-start) for more information.
 Now, follow us along this tour and transform yourself into a master of your internship application!

-## 1. Adding your first company
+## 1. Adding a Company

 Adding a company is the first step to tracking your internship applications.
 Let us start off by adding your first company to LinkMeIn.

-**Step 1:** Type the following `add c/Tesla r/Software Engineer s/PA n/John Tan d/10-10-2023 e/johntan@example.com
-p/987654321 pr/high` in the command box and press **Enter**.
+**Step 1:** Type the following `add c/Tesla r/Software Engineer s/PA n/John Doe d/01-12-2023 e/johndoe@example.com p/98765432 pr/high` in the Command Box and press `Enter`.

 - If you wish to learn more about what each parameter means and how to use the add command, you can do so [here](#adding-a-company--add).

-**Step 2:** You should see a new entry successfully added into LinkMeIn as shown below.
+**Step 2:** You should see DSTA being successfully added into LinkMeIn and displayed in the Company List Panel and Company Detail Panel.

 Congratulations!
 You have successfully added your first company to LinkMeIn.
 Go ahead and try adding a few more companies on your own!
 Here are some more examples that you can try:
 - `add c/Oracle r/Data Analyst s/PA n/Marry Lim d/12-11-2023 e/marrylim@example.com p/98452321`
 - `add c/Samsung r/Software Engineer s/PA n/Bob Cheng d/04-03-2023 e/bobcheng@example.com p/88283345 pr/low`

-## 2. Viewing company details
+## 2. Viewing Company Details

 Now that you had added your first few companies into LinkMeIn, you may want to view the details of a specific company.

-**Step 1:** To view the details of DSTA, type `view 3` in the command box and press Enter.
+**Step 1:** To view the details of DSTA, type `view 3` in the command box and press `Enter`.

 ![ViewCommand.png](images/view-command/BeforeViewCommand.png)

-**Step 2:** You should see the details of DSTA displayed in the company detail panel.
+**Step 2:** You should see the details of DSTA displayed in the Company Detail Panel.

-If you wish to read up more on the view command, you can do so [here](#view-full-company-information-view).
+If you wish to read up more on the `view` command, you can do so [here](#view-full-company-information-view).
 Go ahead and try viewing the details of a few more companies on your own!

-## 3. Editing company details
+## 3. Editing Company Details

 After viewing the details of a company, you may realise that you have a typo in the role of a company, and you wish to edit the details of the company.

-**Step 1:** To edit the application status and role of DSTA, type `edit 6 s/PI r/Frontend Developer` in the command box and press Enter.
+**Step 1:** To edit the application status and role of DSTA, type `edit 3 n/Eve Lim` in the command box and press `Enter`.

-- If you wish to learn more about the edit command, you can do so [here](#edit-a-companys-information-edit).
+- If you wish to learn more about the `edit` command, you can do so [here](#edit-a-companys-information-edit).

 **Step 2:** You should see the details of DSTA updated.

 Go ahead and try editing the details of a few more companies on your own!

-## 4. Deleting a company
+## 4. Deleting a Company

-After adding a few companies, you can delete the companies that you no longer need to track in LinkMeIn.
+Suppose you no longer wish to track the DSTA application from earlier, you can easily delete the company from LinkMeIn.

 **Step 1:** To delete DSTA, type `delete 3` in the command box and press Enter.